nzbgetcom/nzbget/docs/extensions/SCHEDULER.md

 Users can activate scheduler extensions in two ways:

-By creating a scheduler task with TaskX.Command=Script and choosing the extension.
-The schedule time is configured via scheduler task in option TaskX.Time.
+By creating a scheduler task with `TaskX.Command=Script` and choosing the extension.
+The schedule time is configured via scheduler task in option `TaskX.Time`.
 For many scheduler extensions a reasonable default schedule can be provided by extension author, via extension definition.
 Scheduler extensions with default schedule can be activated/deactiated the Extension Manager; no creation of a scheduler task is required.
 If user doesn’t like the default scheduling he can create a scheduler task